-- The contractor shall endeavor to distribute 75% of all injury prevention equipment provided by the California Area IHS as part of a special injury prevention project within 1 calendar year of the receipt of the equipment.
-Programs that fail to adhere to this guideline will be subject to decreased monetary assistance (e.g. a negative funding factor may be applied to the next special injury prevention project application). - b Injury prevention equipment provided by the California Area IHS as part of a special injury prevention project shall be distributed at no cost.
+- a The contractor shall endeavor to distribute 75% of all injury prevention equipment provided by the California Area IHS as part of a special injury prevention project by October 1, 2025.
+Programs that fail to adhere to this guideline will be subject to decreased monetary assistance (i.e. a negative funding factor may be applied to the next special injury prevention project application). - b Injury prevention equipment provided by the California Area IHS as part of a special injury prevention project shall be distributed at no cost.
 No fee may be charged for any equipment provided as part of a California Area IHS injury prevention special project. - c The contractor shall instruct all injury prevention equipment recipients on the proper use and care of the equipment provided as part of a California Area IHS injury prevention special project. - d The contractor shall secure signed statements of understanding from recipients of the injury equipment provided as part of a California Area IHS injury prevention special project.
 These signed statements shall serve as documentation of distribution, education provided and release of liability. - e The contractor shall provide the California Area IHS with a list of recipients as part of the annual injury prevention project reporting form supporting documentation due at the end of the funding cycle.